 Orbridge has a specific environmental initiative in Greenhouse Gas Reduction around reforestation in the state of Wisconsin, in partnership with the Department of Natural Resources.

-“Also, in 2019, Orbridge began reforestation efforts with the state of Wisconsin's DNR, by donating funds to plan 100,000 seedlings.
+“Also, in 2019, Orbridge began reforestation efforts with the state of Wisconsin's DNR, by donating funds to plant 100,000 seedlings.
 We are continuing that effort with the same donation for 2020 and plan to for future years.”

 Orbridge has direct activities that pertain to Cultural Heritage and places a strong emphasis on cultural heritage for its trips.